nerd-bear/LEGACYANCIENTOLDBASSIL/README.md

-# ⚠ WARNING ⚠
+# ⚠ WARNING! ⚠
+**This project is no longer maintained and was not developed to the end.
+This project may be continued in the future.
+However, it is more likely that the project will merge as part of another project with https://github.com/nerd-bear/SQS**

 # Bassil Language Project

 ## Overview

-Bassil is a custom programming language project that includes a lexical analyzer and various utility functions.
+Bassil is a custom programming language project with a lexical analyzer and various utility functions.
 This project is designed to tokenize and analyze Bassil language code, providing a foundation for further language processing steps.

 ## Table of Contents